Tuesday, May 20, 2025

 However, if hiring managers have a generally sober understanding of who they are hiring, based on the candidate's both: professional skills and personal peculiarities, they will most likely bring on board someone who would fit in professionally and culturally.
 Personal peculiarities may divert one employer, but attract just the right one in turn, who receives your personality well, and maybe the kind that brings the exact values and vibes that they precisely need in their company.

-Of course, it would be wise to moderate your public presence that does not represent you from the professional side, but completely removing it just for the fear of being weeded out from the candidate pool is a little personal betrayal.
+Of course, it would be sensible to moderate your public presence that does not represent you from the professional side, but completely removing it just for the fear of being weeded out from the candidate pool is a little personal betrayal.

 ...How far should one go to create a perfectly acceptable social profile?